alb-car/dh-posts-resources/validation-tutorial/validation-tutorial.md

 )
 ```

 Next is the **client**, which we link to the metadata store by entering its address and authentication for it.
-We also need a project ID we have rights for on AAC.
-In this example, the ID is `proj1`, but it may vary depending on the configuration of the AAC instance you're using.
+We also need a project ID we have rights for on the identity provider.
+In this example, the ID is `proj1`, but it may vary depending on the configuration of the identity provider you're using.
 Giving a name to the experiment is optional.
 ```
 metadata_store_config = {
         "auth": "oauth",
-        "token": "your_aac_implicit_token"
+        "token": "your_implicit_token"
     }

 client = dj.Client(